Note: My story on Bob Knight from March 5, 2008.

 It’s funny how events can dovetail together into a night like Tuesday.
 It started with my phone calls to Texas Tech to see if Knight would make a special video for Newell’s induction.

 Knight had them stand up to be recognized.
-The audience thought Knight was going to praise the old war horses.
-Instead, showing what a deft speaker he is, Knight switched gears seamlessly.
+The audience was set up for Knight to praise the old war horses.
+Instead, showing what a deft speaker he is with punch lines, Knight switched gears seamlessly.

 “They talk about championship teams and that the players made the coach,” Knight said.
 “You look at these three guys, and the coach made them.”